 By Laura B. Powers, MD, FAAN

-Within the past 24 months, Dr. Powers served as an expert witness in a case involving documentation, and in another case regarding traumatic brain injury.
-She also acted as a consultant in one additional case.
+Within the past 24 months, Dr. Powers has served as an expert witness or consultant in three separate court cases.

 Disclaimer: The opinions expressed in this posting are those of the author only and do not represent the views of the American Academy of Neurology or any of its affiliated subsidiaries.